 TV’s and Electronics

 Black Friday and Cyber Monday are known for “doorbuster” deals on TVs, laptops, gaming consoles, and other electronics.
 But look before you leap.
 Rather than jumping at a deal that seems too good to be true, take the time to read professional and consumer reviews before dashing to the checkout.

 Small Devices and Small Appliances

 If someone on your list is angling for small tech items, like earbuds, Bluetooth speakers, or a camera, deals should be generous on these items.
 You’ll also find deep discounts on countertop appliances, like food processors, slow cookers, and espresso machines.

 Deals on fall clothing will be plentiful, both online and in-store.
 You’ll find deals on specific items or categories on Black Friday, where on Cyber Monday, the deals will be broader, sitewide deals, and there will be no shortage of free shipping offers.
 Winter apparel deals will be slim.
 Best to wait until December, or even January, for those.

 We typically see solid discounts on individual beauty products and beauty gift sets–a good excuse to stock up on a few of your favorite products, while nabbing gift sets for the product junkies on your list!

-Not everything is a good buy on Black Friday or Cyber Monday.
-In general, Holiday décor and winter apparel will go on sale in December, as will toys.
+Not everything is a good deal on Black Friday or Cyber Monday.
+In general, holiday décor and winter apparel will go on sale in December, as will toys.
 Linens, large furniture, and items in the fitness and wellness categories will be more favorably priced in January.
 You’ll find the best prices on jewelry right before Valentine’s Day.